foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

 .. include:: pyocd.include

-If you don't have a Nitrogen, information for other boards is provided on a best-effort basis in the :ref:`Appendix <rtos-appendix-devices>`.
+If you don't have a Nitrogen, information for other boards is provided on a best-effort basis in :ref:`dm-lwm2m-devices`.

 Use the System
 ==============